Buckshot Jones: Life and career

 In 2001 he returned to the Cup Series, driving the No. 44 Georgia-Pacific-sponsored Dodge Intrepid for Petty Enterprises.
 Unfortunately, the season was a struggle.
-He failed to qualify 5 times and had 10 DNFs, finishing 41st in points with a best result of 16th at Talladega in the spring, and again at Phoenix.
-Due to a growing family, Buckshot stopped racing full time in April of 2002.
-After missing the Daytona 500, he was 35th in points after Martinsville, with a top finish of 12th in his home race at Atlanta.
-He returned for 2 races in 2003, finishing 17th for Phoenix Racing at Daytona in July, and leading 19 laps for Michael Waltrip Racing in a career-best performance at Talladega in September before retiring with damage from a blown tire.
+He failed to qualify five times and had ten DNFs, finishing 41st in points with a best result of sixteenth at Talladega in the spring and another sixteenth at Phoenix.
+Due to a growing family, Buckshot stopped racing full time in April 2002.
+After missing the Daytona 500, he was 35th in points after Martinsville, with a best finish of twelfth in his home race at Atlanta.
+He returned for two races in 2003, finishing seventeenth for Phoenix Racing at Daytona in July, and leading nineteen laps for Michael Waltrip Racing in a career-best performance at Talladega in September before retiring from the race with damage from a blown tire.

 Buckshot has since sold his team and temporarily retired from racing.
 He last appeared in a NASCAR sanctioned race in 2004, when he ran two Busch Series events.
 He currently works in land development and real estate in Gwinnett County, Georgia.
 He returned to auto racing in the Snowball Derby in December 2006 but finished last after being caught in an early accident.
 In 2007, he returned to racing to drive the No. 00 Chevrolet for DMT Motorsports in the Southern Division of the USAR Hooters Pro Cup Series, but re-retired at the end of the season.
 In 2015, Jones raced in the third division of the Whelen Modified Tour.